alireza-shams90/companies_house_api/README.md

 ```
 docker-compose up --build
 ```

-The output is saved to a db sqlite file called DATABASE_NAME.db which can be queried by selecting from the table TABLE_NAME.
+The output is saved to a db sqlite file called DATABASE_NAME.db which can be queried by selecting from a table called TABLE_NAME.